stolostron/deploy/README.md

 ## Let's get started...

 You can find our __work-in-progress__ documentation [here](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/README.md).
 Please read through the docs to find out how you can use RHCAM <!--not sure if we want to use abbreviations-->.
-Oh, and please submit issues for any problems you may find or clarifications you might suggest.
+Oh, and please submit an issue for any problems you may find, or clarifications you might suggest.

 You can find information on how to contribute to this project and our docs project in our [CONTRIBUTING.md](CONTRIBUTING.md) doc.